Reuben Sandwich (With Homemade Russian Dressing)

 There’s nothing like grubbing down on a Reuben Sandwich come Saint Patrick’s Day.
 Making a corned beef sandwich with Russian dressing is a quick and easy way to use up leftover corned beef.

-Like Irish Recipes?
-Check out our popular Irish Mule recipe, Shepard’s Pie recipe and Steak and Ale Pie recipe.
+Like Saint Patrick’s Day Recipes?
+Check out our popular Irish Mule recipe, Shepherd’s Pie recipe and corned beef sliders recipe.

 Sliced smoked corned beef on a silver sheet.